 - Formatting.
 If you have special format rules, such as a company style guide , or a standard business-letter template, apply them here.
 Pay attention to fonts and margins.
 If the document is going on the web, format it correctly in HTML.

 Approaching new documents in a structured way can help you streamline the writing process and can increase the quality and speed of your work.
-To learn more about writing for professionals, contact us register for a class through Hurley Write, Inc.
+To learn more about focused writing for professionals, contact us at Hurley Write, Inc.